 5.4 The Enron Platform will automatically transmit to the Metals Platform or the Derivatives Platform, through the Enron Transaction Interface, a notification that a Proposed Transaction has been executed or rejected, but any Proposed Transaction that is accepted by the Enron Platform will be deemed to have been accepted and become an Executed Transaction regardless of whether such notification is sent or received.
 Enron will use its commercially reasonable efforts to ensure that such notification is sent to the Metals Platform or the Derivatives Platform promptly by the Enron Platform upon execution or rejection of a Proposed Transaction.
 In the event Enron is not able to send, or the Metals Platform or the Derivatives Platform is not able to receive, a notification of Enron's acceptance or rejection of a Proposed Transaction, eMetra shall, as soon as technically possible (but in no event after the end of the Business Day in which Enron is able to send and eMetra is able to receive such notification), query the Enron Platform through the Transaction Search Interface as to the status of such proposed Transaction.
 The Enron Platform, if able to respond, will automatically respond to such query with a notification of Enron's acceptance or rejection of such proposed Transaction.

-5.5 PAny commissions or charges required to be paid to eMetra by any Participant with respect to Proposed Transactions or Executed Transactions shall be no greater than the amounts that would otherwise be charged to any Participant on transactions executed through the Metals Platform or the Derivatives Platform between Participants and parties other than Enron, in accordance with the Metals Platform or the Derivatives Platform commission schedule as then generally in effect.
+5.5 The Parties will agree in advance any commissions or other charges payable by Enron to eMetra or the Metals Platform or the Derivatives Platform.
+Any commissions or charges required to be paid to eMetra by any Participant with respect to Proposed Transactions or Executed Transactions shall be no greater than the amounts that would otherwise be charged to any Participant on transactions executed through the Metals Platform or the Derivatives Platform between Participants and parties other than Enron, in accordance with the Metals Platform or the Derivatives Platform commission schedule as then generally in effect.
 Enron shall have no obligation to eMetra or the Metals Platform or the Derivatives Platform to collect or enforce any of the eMetra's or the Metals Platform or the Derivatives Platform's rights with respect to any commissions or fees for which any Participant is liable in respect of a Proposed Transaction or Executed Transaction, and neither the Metals Platform or the Derivatives Platform may void, invalidate or otherwise interfere with any Executed Transaction for which Participant has not paid any such commission or fee.

 eMetra Documentation